Better Communication, Better Care

 Tools to Care for Diverse Populations

 Health literacy is now known to be vital to good patient care and positive health outcomes.
-Health Choice Generations is pleased to provide this Multicultural Communications information to assist physicians and their staff in communicating effectively and compassionately with patients from diverse cultures.
+Health Choice Pathway is pleased to provide this Multicultural Communications information to assist physicians and their staff in communicating effectively and compassionately with patients from diverse cultures.

 Along with encouraging your patients to use the Ask Me 3 approach, simple techniques can increase your patients’ comfort level with asking questions, as well as compliance with your instructions after they leave appointments.